-- 2.1.
-Eligibility: This course is designed for ranks of O-1 through O-6, police or civilian equivalent.
+2.1.
+Eligibility: This course is designed for grades of O-1 through O-6, police or civilian equivalent.
 Students must be current and qualified pilots in their primary aircraft, have flown within the 6 months preceding attendance, and have a minimum of 500 hours as an aircraft commander/pilot in command of fixed or rotary wing.
 The candidate must have a minimum of 200 hours of flight under instrument flight rules.
-The candidate must have completed instructor qualification training prior to attendance. - 2.2.
-Training: Students should have already completed an introductory course to instruments and have experience flying under Instrument Flight Rules (IFR). - 2.3.
-Physical/Medical: - 2.3.1.
-Vision: Normal (20/20 with or without glasses). - 2.3.2.
-Hearing/Speech: No hearing or speech impediments. - 2.4.
-Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements, students are encouraged to bring flight suits and flight boots. - 3.
-Other Information: Only electronic manuals are used in the course; therefore, students are encouraged to bring a laptop computer, if available.
-Students are also encouraged to bring examples of home field instrument approach charts and maps to share with the class. - 4.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 4.2, 4.3, 5.4 and USNORTHCOM/TCP objectives: 2.1, 2.2, 2.3, 3.1, 3.3, 4.2, 4.3, 4.4, 4.5, 4.6, 5.1, 5.3.
+The candidate must have completed instructor qualification training prior to attendance.

+2.2.
+Training: Students should have already completed an introductory course to instruments and have experience flying under Instrument Flight Rules (IFR).

+2.3.2.
+Hearing/Speech: No hearing or speech impediments.

+2.4.
+Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements, students are encouraged to bring flight suits and flight boots.

+3. Other Information: Only electronic manuals are used in the course; therefore, students are encouraged to bring a laptop computer, if available.
+Students are also encouraged to bring examples of home field instrument approach charts and maps to share with the class.

+4. Intermediate Military Objectives: This course supports the following

+USSOUTHCOM/TCP objectives: 4.2, 4.3, 5.4 and USNORTHCOM/TCP objectives: 2.1, 2.2, 2.3, 3.1, 3.3, 4.2, 4.3, 4.4, 4.5, 4.6, 5.1, 5.3.

 COURSE NUMBER COURSE NAME LENGTH

 (MASL D121066) Search and Rescue Planning 4 Weeks

-L30ZR1210660SRB
+L30ZR1210660SRB (SARP)

-STUDENT LOAD: MIN: 6 MAX: 12
+STUDENT LOAD: MIN: 6 MAX: 11

-- 1. Course Description: The instructional design for this course is grouped paced.
+1. Course Description: The instructional design for this course is grouped paced.
 This course is an introduction to Search and Rescue Planning (SARP) procedures and Rescue Coordination Center (RCC) operations and is designed for enlisted members or officers who perform in the capacity of SARP coordination and operations or related duties.
 This course gives students a working knowledge in concepts on how to organize and plan SAR center operations and mission planning.
 Class sessions include scenario executions that give the student practical experience in a simulated SAR environment.
-The course instruction includes Introduction, Mission Process, and Search and Rescue Operations. - BLOCK I INTRODUCTION: Includes course orientation, the SAR system, SAR organizations, agencies and resources, communications, awareness and initial actions, documentation, and SAR satellite systems. - BLOCK II MISSION PROCESS: Prepares students for the factors involved in a SAR incident and includes the facilities that are available to the search planner and the mathematical process involved in calculating a marine SAR operation.
-It also lays the foundation in planning and preparing for the next block of SAR applications. - BLOCK III SEARCH AND RESCUE OPERATIONS (SAROPS): Applies the SAR studies and theory learned in the first two blocks.
+The course instruction includes Introduction, Mission Process, and Search and Rescue Operations.

+BLOCK I - INTRODUCTION: Includes course orientation, the SAR system, SAR organizations, agencies and resources, communications, awareness and initial actions, documentation, and SAR satellite systems.

+BLOCK II - MISSION PROCESS: Prepares students for the factors involved in a SAR incident and includes the facilities that are available to the search planner and the mathematical process involved in calculating a marine SAR operation.
+It also lays the foundation in planning and preparing for the next block of SAR applications.

+BLOCK III - SEARCH AND RESCUE OPERATIONS (SAROPS): Applies the SAR studies and theory learned in the first two blocks.
 It also prepares the students for SAR planning and operations using the new technology "SAROPS."
 Multiple exercises are run to give the students diverse scenarios and practice in running and controlling a SAR operation.

-- 2.1.
-Eligibility: This course is designed for all officers, enlisted, and/or civilians that perform or plan to perform SAR planning related duties. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
+2.1.
+Eligibility: This course is designed for all officers, enlisted, and/or civilians that perform or plan to perform SAR planning related duties.

+- 2.2.2.
 Hearing/Speech: No hearing or speech impediments. - 2.2.3.
-Physical: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements. - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.2, 1.4, 1.5, 3.1, 3.2, 3.4, 3.6, 4.3, 5.1, 5.2, 5.4 and USNORTHCOM/TCP objectives: 1.3, 1.4, 1.5, 1.6, 2.1, 2.2, 2.3, 2.4, 2.5, 3.1, 3.2, 3.3, 4.1, 4.3, 4.4, 4.5, 4.6.
+Physical: Normal dexterity.

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.2, 1.4, 1.5, 3.1, 3.2, 3.4, 3.6, 4.3, 5.1, 5.2, 5.4 and USNORTHCOM/TCP objectives: 1.3, 1.4, 1.5, 1.6, 2.1, 2.2, 2.3, 2.4, 2.5, 3.1, 3.2, 3.3, 4.1, 4.3, 4.4, 4.5, 4.6.